wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 This endpoint can also be found in the OpenID Connect Discovery endpoint for the realm, `/auth/realms/<realm>/.well-known/openid-configuration`.

 ### 5.5.
-SAML Entity Descriptors
+SAML Entity Descriptors {#}

 The SAML Entity Descriptor endpoint only supports using SAML v2 Entity Descriptors to create clients.
-It doesnâ€™t support retrieving, updating or deleting clients.
+It doesn¡¯t support retrieving, updating or deleting clients.
 For those operations the Keycloak representation endpoints should be used.
 When creating a client a Keycloak Client Representation is returned with details about the created client, including a registration access token.

 To create a client perform an HTTP POST request with the SAML Entity Descriptor to `/auth/realms/<realm>/clients-registrations/saml2-entity-descriptor`.

 ### 5.6.
-Example using CURL
+Example using CURL {#}

 The following example creates a client with the clientId `myclient` using CURL.
-You need to replace `eyJhbGciOiJSUzâ€¦` with a proper initial access token or bearer token.
+You need to replace `eyJhbGciOiJSUz¡­` with a proper initial access token or bearer token.

 ```
 curl -X POST \